crabstars/planto/README.md

 - add test and readme for table schema
 - cache columnInfo for tables
 - Support special PKs for MsSql, like multiple PKs
+- improve multiple unique constraints for a table (mssql)
 - Logs
 - comment functions
 - DeSerialize